eres2k/aurora-audit-platform/README.md

 ## Deployment
 The project is ready for deployment on Netlify.
 Connect your repository and set the build command to `npm run build`.

+---

+# Aurora Audit Platform — scaffold

+1. Install: npm install
+2. Start dev server: npm start
+3. Configure REACT_APP_NETLIFY_IDENTITY_URL in your environment for Netlify Identity

+This is a minimal scaffold.
+Extend with templates, storage, imports, PDF export and tests as needed.